igorbonadio/toy_compiler_ast/README.md

-# Likely AST
+# Toy Compiler AST

-It is part of a bigger project: [Likely Framework](https://github.com/igorbonadio/likely).
+It is part of a bigger project: [Toy Compiler](https://github.com/igorbonadio/toy_compiler).